ERP · Hampton

 How to choose a developer in Hampton

 Hire a team that already speaks defense-contracting and maritime, not one that learns it on your dime.
 Ask whether they've built to DFARS and NIST 800-171, whether their developers can legally touch ITAR data, and how they'd model an ABS survey expiring mid-contract.
 The Hampton Roads talent pool runs deep on cleared and compliance-aware engineers use it.
-Pair the ERP build with custom inventory management software and a business intelligence dashboard so cost and certification data feed one source of truth.
+Pair the ERP build with custom inventory management software and a business intelligence (BI) dashboard so cost and certification data feed one source of truth.

 Red flags when hiring (and what to ask instead)